 Constitution and Bylaws

-Prairie Dog Amateur Radio Club W0OJY
+Prairie Dog Amateur Radio Club – W0OJY

-Effective Jun 14, 2016
+Effective November 14, 2023

-I PREAMBLE: The Prairie Dog Amateur Radio Club (hereafter referred to as the PDARC) is a non-profit corporation organized under the laws of the State of South Dakota and its goal is to maintain affiliation with the Amateur Radio Relay League (ARRL).
+I. PREAMBLE: The Prairie Dog Amateur Radio Club (hereafter referred to as the PDARC) is a non-profit corporation organized under the laws of the State of South Dakota and its goal is to maintain affiliation with the Amateur Radio Relay League (ARRL).
 The PDARC primarily draws its members from southeast South Dakota, northeast Nebraska, and northwest Iowa.
 It shall be our primary purpose to further the Amateur Radio Service through club programs, activities, and education in order to promote radio knowledge, camaraderie, and individual operating efficiency of our members.
-Further, it shall be our purpose to support the welfare of the community through public service providing radio communications for emergency situations and public events, and through providing information, training, and assistance to individuals with an interest in Amateur Radio Service.
+Further, it shall be our purpose to support the welfare of the communities we serve through public service by providing radio communications for emergency situations and public events, and through providing information, training, and assistance to individuals with an interest in Amateur Radio Service.

-II PDARC CONSTITUTION:
+II.
+PDARC CONSTITUTION:

 ARTICLE 1 – Membership and Dues